 - Did you refuse a breath or blood test?

-The consequences of an administrative hearing suspension depend on your record in Savannah, MO and beyond:
+The outcome of an administrative hearing depends on your driving history in Savannah and across Missouri:

-- First DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Savannah, MO area after 30 days.
+- First DWI/DUI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Savannah, MO after 30 days.

 - Second DWI Offense: Comes with a 1-year revocation, or 5-year license denial if the previous offense was within 5 years.